-There are six Families of Operators.
+There are six Families of built-in Operators.
 Of the six families, five are basic operator families and one is the Component family which can further contain networks of operators.
 Components containing components form the TouchDesigner hierarchy and give rise to the operator Paths.

 - COMPs - Components - Object components (3D objects), Panel components (2D UI gadgets), and miscellaneous components.
 Components contain other operators.